ChrisWeekly/gatsby-starter-egghead-blog/DEVNOTES.md

 ```
 ... which seems 100% correct.

 but on github, in trying to create the PR via GUI, the target br was the egghead repo not my fork.
 Unsure if I was careless, or if PRs are bound to upstream in latest gui?
+Upd: I was careless. next time just watch the GUI dropdown more carefully, be sure the PR diff is against my fork not the upstream.

 √ close the PR and delete the egghead repo's "ChrisWeekly/dev" br. (can't delete the PR, oh well.)

 Anyway, I had neglected to be explicit in setting the upstream; doing that now:
 `git remote add upstream git://github.com/eggheadio/gatsby-starter-egghead-blog.git`

+... and it's all 100% sorted.
+at some point I may want to pull in updates from upstream, but for now it's good to know I can... and have my own familiar PR-based workflow against my own org's repo.

+time to strart WRITING IN THE BLOG! :)